frederic-perez/AmE-dictionary/data/dictionary.md

 __pot__ _n_ :three::hammer: _A pot of assets._ _Where are the pot bunkers?_ _A pot of coffee._
 __potatoes__ :pencil2:
 __potbelly__ _n_
-__Potemkin village__ _n_ Something that appears elaborate and impressive but in actual fact lacks substance: _"the Potemkin village of this country’s borrowed prosperity" (Lewis H. Lapham)._
+__Potemkin village__ _n_ Something that appears elaborate and impressive but in actual fact lacks substance: _“the Potemkin village of this country’s borrowed prosperity” (Lewis H. Lapham)._
 __potent__ _adj_ :two::hammer:
 __potentiometer__ _n_
 __pothead__